ARC logo Restoration Project

 Tamarack Creek Stream and Wetland Restoration

-The Tamarack Creek Stream & Wetland Habitat Restoration project will restore the wetland and stream providing habitat for valuable fish and wildlife while managing invasive species.
-The project will construct habitat structures to increase fish & wildlife diversity and improve water quality within the Rouge River watershed.
+The Tamarack Creek Stream & Wetland Habitat Restoration project restored the wetland and stream providing habitat for valuable fish and wildlife while managing invasive species.
+The project also constructed habitat structures to increase fish & wildlife diversity and improve water quality within the Rouge River watershed.

 Tamarack Creek is a tributary of Evans Creek and the Middle Rouge River.
 As much of its drainage area is urbanized, it receives large quantities of uncontrolled stormwater runoff.
 The high channel velocities caused by large peak flows have led to bank erosion and sedimentation of instream habitat.
 Additionally, excessive velocity is destabilizing substrates that are important for fish and macroinvertebrate habitat.
 The Tamarack Creek Stream and Wetland Restoration project addresses these habitat impairments and increases fish and wildlife diversity and productivity.